vijay-shankaranand/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all contacts
+1. User requests to list all contacts.

-2. JobFestGo shows a list of all contacts
+2. JobFestGo shows a list of all contacts.

-      Use case resumes at step 3.
+    Use case ends.

 **Use case: Add a tag**

 **MSS**

-1. User requests to add tag
+1. User requests to add a tag and specifies the details.

-2. User keys in the tag to add to the collection of tags

-3. JobFestGo adds the tag
+2. JobFestGo adds the tag.

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 Missing tag name.

-    * 2a1.
+    * 1a1.
 JobFestGo shows an error message.

       Use case resumes at step 1.

-* 2b.
+* 1b.
 The given tag name contains non-alphanumeric characters.

-    * 2b1.
+    * 1b1.
 JobFestGo shows an error message.

       Use case resumes at step 1.

-* 3a.
+* 1c.
 The given tag name is already in the tag list.

-    * 3a1.
+    * 1c1.
 JobFestGo shows an error message.

       Use case resumes at step 1.